SylviaOne/Repo-hub/README.md

-## Writing with a broken pencil is pointless.
+## Did you hear about the bread factory burning down?
+They say the business is toast.